cpran/cpran/readme.md

 You can get some basic usage information by running `perl cpran.pl help` or `perl cpran.pl help <command>`, where `<command>` is the name of the command you want help with.
-Or you can use `perlpod cpran.pl` or check out the [markdown version of the POD][mainpod] for much more detailed information.
+Or you can use `perldoc cpran.pl` or check out the [markdown version of the POD][mainpod] for much more detailed information.

 And make sure to report any problems or successes you might have on your setup!